jumboduck/CV-Builder/README.md

 -   More themes and granular customization options, such as a choice of fonts and colors.

 -   New types of sections should be available for use

+-   An interactive tutorial will be created to guide new users on how to use the platform

 ---